QSL via LOTW preferred. Most contacts uploaded same day. For a card please QSL direct with SASE, or via bureau.

 The photo in the right upper corner of my QRZ page shows my camper and the Spiderbeam12M pole supporting my end fed half wave vertical antenna.
 The antenna is matched for 10,12,15,17, 20 and 40M with a homebrew low pass L tuner.
 The photo is from June 2013 when I operated portable from the central Oregon coast near Newport.

-My DXCC Mixed total is currently 232.
-I now have over 150 confirmed contacts for CW DXCC using a WINKeyer as an encoder and CW Skimmer as a decoder.
+My DXCC Mixed total is currently 249.
+I now have over 185 confirmed contacts for CW DXCC using a WINKeyer as an encoder and CW Skimmer as a decoder.
 Current goals are adding to DXCC Mixed total and 5BDXCC award.
-I have DXCC on 10, 15, 20 and am very close on 40M.
-I'm also chasing the IOTA entry award.
+I have DXCC on 10, 15, 20 and 40.
+I'm working on 80M.
+I'm also chasing the IOTA entry award and ARRL Triple Play.

 If you are reading this, we probabbly are having or have had a QSO.
 If so, please QSL LOTW.
 If not hope to work you soon.